bhamail/automated-clone/README.md

 -----

-In order to run the unit tests in this project, you must specify your your repository username and password.
-You can do this by creating a new profile in your `.m2/settings.xml` file, like so:
+In order to run the unit tests in this project, you must specify your repository username and password.
+You can do this by creating a profile in your `.m2/settings.xml` file, like so:

             <settings>
             ...